-looking after teeth and the different types of teeth.
+5 Construct and interpret a variety of food chains, identifying producers, predators and prey Children will be able to construct food chains for different habitats and explain findings using the correct scientific language.
+Identify any animals that are predators Define the words predator, prey, herbivore, carnivore and omnivore Explain what the food chain is showing Construct a food chain of a given habitat Use an eBook to find the answers to questions about the importance of looking after teeth and the different types of teeth.
 Comparative Testing Set up and carry out a comparative test investigating tooth decay, using eggs as a model for teeth.
 Identifying, Grouping and Classifying Identify and name different types of teeth in the human mouth.
-5 Construct and interpret a variety of food chains, identifying producers, predators and prey Children will be able to construct food chains for different habitats and explain findings using the correct scientific language. - Identify any animals that are predators - Define the words predator, prey, herbivore, carnivore and omnivore - Explain what the food chain is showing - Construct a food chain of a given habitat Identifying, Grouping and Classifying Identify animals and plants and where they belong in a food chain.
+Identifying, Grouping and Classifying Identify animals and plants and where they belong in a food chain.
 Research Use the Information Mats to find out about animals living in different habitats to then construct food chains.
-Food Chain Producer Scavenger Consumer Predator Prey Prey Herbivore Carnivore Compivore Energy Nutrition Habitat Food Web Can animals be prey and predators?
+Food Chain Producer Consumer Predator Prey Herbivore Carnivore Omnivore Scavenger Decomposer Energy Nutrition Habitat Food Web Can animals be prey and predators?
 Explain and justify.
-6 Construct and interpret a variety of food chains, identifying producers, predators and prey Children will be able to compare the teeth of different animals and link this with their role in a food chain. - Identify animals that are carnivores, herbivores and omnivores by looking at their teeth - Identify the types of teeth they would expect a herbivore or carnivore to have - Explain the similarities and differences between the teeth of a herbivore, carnivore and an omnivore Research Use an eBook to learn about animal teeth to help complete an activity identifying animals based on their teeth and naming animal teeth.
-Identifying, Grouping and Classifying Name teeth in animals and identify animals based on their teeth.
-Carnassial Teeth Diet Explain why humans have both molars and canines
+6 Construct and interpret a variety of food chains, identifying producers, predators and prey Children will be able to compare the teeth of different animals and link this with their role in a food chain.
+Identify animals that are carnivores, herbivores and omnivores by looking at their teeth Identify the types of teeth they would expect a herbivore or carnivore to have Explain the similarities and differences between the teeth of a herbivore, Research Use an eBook to learn about animal teeth to help complete an activity identifying animals based on their teeth and naming animal teeth.
+Identifying, Grouping and Classifying ial Teeth liet Explain why humans have both molars and canines carnivore and an omnivore Name teeth in animals and identify animals based on their teeth.
+Classify teeth/jaw bones of animals based on their diets.
+7 Assessment